Does American Airlines Group (AAL) Pay a Dividend? (2026)

 The bottom line on the AAL dividend

-American Airlines Group (AAL) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+American Airlines Group (AAL) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the AAL guide.
 Walnut can show how AAL fits your real portfolio.
 It is not an investment adviser.

 FAQ